sachagavino/radprocess/README.md

 # radprocess Version 1.0.0

 ## Introduction
-Radprocess is a package to help using RAMSES output for postprocessing pipelines for dust temperature and .
+Radprocess is a pipeline that converts RAMSES output for radiative tranfer postprocessing.

 ## User's guide
 It is strongly recommanded to read the installation procedure in the radprocess documentation [here][1].